NCBA President: We support more cash trade

 Smith addressed this, saying cattle prices are under pressure and are not reflective of beef demand.
 “We’re hoping to see some correction of that, we’ve got a lot of people with a lot of ideas how that could be corrected,” he said.

-Another NCBA committee is talking about the idea of changing contracts to make the cattle price more reflective of boxed beef prices, and they are also discussing changing specifications within CME contracts on live cattle to better fit the grid cattle, “to be more reflective of what we’re actually producing instead of just pricin the lowest end of the cattle.”
+Another NCBA committee is talking about the idea of changing contracts to cause cattle prices to more accurately reflect boxed beef prices, and they are also discussing changing specifications within CME contracts on live cattle to better fit the grid cattle, “to be more reflective of what we’re actually producing instead of just pricing the lowest end of the cattle.”

 His group is discussing the concept of a government “set aside” program where feeders would be incentivized to back off on rations to move finishing dates further into the future.
 The group is also talking about incentives for cash trade participants.